Ronda Payne" />

 Bookkeeper is a valuable part of any business, but if you`re a manager or a business owner, picking up bookkeeping skills can benefit you as well.

-If you just graduated with a certificate in bookkeeping, you may be contemplating whether it’s better to work as an employee for a company or to start your own business serving just one or multiple clients.
+If you just graduated with a certificate in bookkeeping or accountant, you may be contemplating whether it’s better to work as an employee for a company or to start your own business serving just one or multiple clients.
 Your bookkeeping certification has prepared you for both of these paths.
 Let`s look at them in more detail.

 Perhaps the easiest option would be to take up a job with an organization looking for a bookkeeper.
 It will help you learn the business from the ground up.
 There are numerous jobs on online job sites like Indeed.com seeking entry-level bookkeepers and while most note they want some formal education or practical experience in bookkeeping, few ask for a bookkeeping certification.
 By having one already, you will have an edge over other candidates who don’t.

 Be thorough while checking job postings as some could be multi-function jobs and may include other roles like receptionist and/or office administrator and clerical duties.
 If this isn’t for you and you’d rather only focus on bookkeeping, look for firms where the openings line up with your expectations.

-If you’d like to run your own bookkeeping firm, it’s advisable to get some business and entrepreneurial knowledge to mesh with your bookkeeping certification.
+If you would like to run your own bookkeeping firm, it’s advisable to get some business and entrepreneurial knowledge to mesh with a professional bookkeeping certification or accounting program.
 Running a business is very different from working for someone else, as being an entrepreneur requires you to look at every aspect of your business.
 But don`t worry there`s always help if you need it.